 ‘The G21 Geelong Region Plan’ and our Priority Projects, along with those of G21’s sister body the Great South Coast Group, are the foundation of the RDA BSW Committee’s work to create sustainable regional communities.

 G21 has strong representation on the Barwon Regional Partnership, with a number of G21 Directors and Pillar Members representatives on the Partnership in their respective roles in the community.
 The Partnership provides another opportunity to engage with government and provide a collective view on issues important to our region.

-The G21 alliance is made up of more than 300 community leaders and specialists who are passionate about the future of the G21 region and who volunteer their time to be involved in G21 as directors, 'pillar' members and within working groups.
+The G21 alliance consists of hundreds of members, including municipal councils, businesses, community organisations and government agencies.
+They are supported by more than 300 community leaders and specialists who are passionate about the future of the G21 region and who volunteer their time to be involved as G21 Pillar (working group) members.

 As a not-for-profit organisation, the majority of G21’s financial support comes from the five municipal council members, its broader membership base and occasional government or community foundation grants.

 G21 is a registered company: ACN 110 680 647.
 ABN 14 110 680 647.